jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     # ZeroDivisionError

-How to Test for Errors
+how to Test for Errors
 -----------------------------------------------------------------------------

 red: make it fail